matt-dw/sales-eng-google-boutique/README.md

 ### Running on Google Kubernetes Engine (GKE)

-> 💡 Recommended if you're using Google Cloud Platform and want to try it on
-> a realistic cluster.

 1. Create a Google Kubernetes Engine cluster and make sure `kubectl` is pointing to the cluster.